shmoergh/brain-basic-midi2cv/README.md

+# ⚠️ DEPRECATED — This firmware is deprecated in favor of [Le Controlleur](https://www.shmoergh.com/guides/le-controlleur/), which has the full implementation of this MIDI to CV controller.

 # Basic MIDI to CV

 A versatile MIDI to CV converter firmware for the Shmøergh Moduleur Brain module.
 Converts incoming MIDI note messages to 1V/octave CV pitch and gate signals, with configurable MIDI channel and CV output routing.